Fence Help: Battery Info

 Use the Correct Battery for Your Pet Stop® Receiver Collar

 Pet Stop® Batteries

-Color and text on the shrinkwrap may vary.
+This is what our battery looks like.
+The color and text on the shrinkwrap may vary.

 If you purchase batteries from sources other than Pet DeFence, we cannot warrant how long they last.
 If batteries from other sources run out quicker than you expect please consider purchasing your future batteries from us.
 Our customers tell us our batteries last longer and therefore cost less in the long run.